 Conrad 30 J-1 Waiver Program

-- Agree to begin employment at the health care facility within 90 days of receipt of the waiver, not the date his or her J-1 visa expires
+- Agree to begin working at the health care facility within 90 days of being approved for a Conrad 30 waiver, not when the J-1 visa expires.

 - If your home country government paid for the exchange program, you have to get a “no objection” letter from that government.

 How to apply for a Conrad 30 waiver